-Perth is a beautiful city in Western Australia with a population of around 1.4 million people.
-The YWAM hub is just a short train or bus rides (within the free zone) or walk from the city center.
-The river and beaches are also easy to get to and from the base.
-The climate in the winter (June-September) can be rainy, windy and cold with temperature ranging from 5-20 C. In the summer (November-February) it is very hot and dry with temperature ranging from 25-45 C.
+Perth is a beautiful city in Western Australia with a population of around 2.1 million people.
+The YWAM hub is just a short train or bus ride (within the free zone), or walk from the city centre.
+Beaches and the Swan River are also easy to get to and from the base.
+The climate in the winter (June-September) can be rainy, windy and cold with temperature ranging from 5-20°C. In the summer (November-February) it is hot and dry with temperature ranging from 25-45°C.

 CLOTHING: Apart from casual wear, bring one set of formal clothes for meetings, church and formal events.
 Many outreach locations do require a modest skirt/dress pants.
 Unless you want your casual clothes turned into work clothes we strongly suggest you bring these.
 There is a wide variety of duties and some are quite messy.
 For recreation clothes we suggest you bring shorts and runners.
 Bathing suits need to be modest i.e. full swim suits for girls (no bikinis), swim shorts for guys.
 For shoes; please bring casual, runners and dress shoes.

-During winter it can get cold (June – September), so bring jeans, sweaters and a jacket.
+During winter it can get cold (June – September), so bring jeans, jumpers/sweaters and a jacket.
 Remember outreaches may be in another climate so come prepared for different types of weather.

 Please note: We have an international student body and as such need to consider a larger audience of cultures in our dress (what is OK in your culture might cause offence to someone from another).

 BEDDING: You will have a bed during lecture phase, but you will need your own bedding (pillows, sheets, blankets, duvet/quilt, etc.) as none will be provided.
 A fitted sheet is required for all students.
 Please bring this with you unless you prefer to buy it when you get to Perth.
 There will be times on outreach where you may not have a bed and will be sleeping on the ground; you may therefore want to bring a sleeping bag and suitable air mattress/mat/Therma-rest with you, though these can also be readily purchased in Perth.